Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ```

 ## 1.2.
-Add custom middlewares to the pipeline
+Add custom middlewares to the pipeline in Startup.cs

-One or more custom middlewares can be added to the execution pipeline using MiddlewareBuilder.
+One or more custom middlewares can be added to the execution pipeline as below.

 ```cs